 Internal recruiter time is the most underestimated cost driver in Indian talent acquisition.
 A recruiter spending 40% of their time on administrative coordination — scheduling, follow-ups, status updates, note-taking, report preparation — is effectively a partial-hire headcount generating no hiring output from that fraction of their time.
 For a recruiter at ₹8 lakhs CTC, that administrative load costs ₹3.2 lakhs annually in unproductive recruiter time, per recruiter.

-Process redesign that redirects recruiter time from administrative tasks to high-value activities — sourcing, relationship-building, candidate experience management, hiring manager partnership — directly reduces the internal cost component of cost-per-hire.
+As a result, process redesign that redirects recruiter time from administrative tasks to high-value activities — sourcing, relationship-building, candidate experience management, hiring manager partnership — directly reduces the internal cost component of cost-per-hire.
 AI tools that automate scheduling, candidate communication, note generation, and screening status updates typically free 30–50% of recruiter administrative time for redeployment.

 Strategy 4: Improve Quality-of-Hire to Reduce Attrition-Driven Rehiring Costs